 2. We went to a very expensive restaurant last night.

-3. Nora doesn’t usually wear jewellery but yesterday she wore a bangle.
+3. Nora doesn’t usually wear collect but yesterday she wore a bangle.

 5. We didn’t do much shopping yesterday.